Tourism in Jammu and Kashmir: Tithwal

-Tithwal is a small border village about 171 kms from Srinagar.
+Tithwal is a small border village about 171 km from Srinagar.
 After a scenic drive through Sopore, Kupwara and on to Tangdhar, one arrives at Tithwal.
-Another 80kms and on comes Sharda Peeth.
+Another 80 km and on comes Sharda Peeth.
 Beyond the Sadhna top lies the Karnah valley along the river Kishan-Ganga and at the edge of it is the last village of North-West Kashmir, Tithwal.
 At 10600 feet, Sadhna pass nested on the mighty Shamshabari mountain ranges originally known as Nastachun Pass is the only access to the Karnah, Neelam and Leepa valley.
 In the olden days, Tithwal was the trading hub where hundreds of shops lined up selling ghee, honey and walnut kernels.
 Those commodities would reach Tithwal from Karnah, Leepa and Neelam valleys.
 To immerse fully into the surroundings, the Forest Department of J&K, like at many other places, have built Kail and Deodar huts.
 To reach Tithwal one has to take NH1 from Airport road.
-After travelling for 45 Kms on NH1 take a right turn to Sangrama - Sopore road and then turn left onto Sopore - Kupwara road and then follow NH 701 to reach Tithwal.
+After travelling for 45 km on NH1 take a right turn to Sangrama – Sopore road and then turn left onto Sopore – Kupwara road and then follow NH 701 to reach Tithwal.

 Ancient Stupa Parihaspora

-Paraspore or Paraspur is a small town 22kms North-West of Srinagar in the Kashmir Valley.
+Paraspore or Paraspur is a small town 22 km North-West of Srinagar in the Kashmir Valley.
 It was built on a plateau above the Jhelum River by Lalitaditya Muktapida.
 Parihaspur lost its status as a capital after Lalitaditya's death.
 His son moved the royal residence.
 The Jhelum River is to the northeast of Parihaspur as it meets the Sind Nallah at Shadpur sangam.
 In the past this confluence of the rivers occurred closer to Parihaspur.
 To reach Paraspore one has to head southwest on Airport Road, make a U-turn to hit NH1.
 Continue straight on NH1 past M.R.
-Brand for 55kms and turn left onto Baramula-Gulmarg road and stay on it for 1.2kms to reach the destination.
+Brand for 55 km and turn left onto Baramula-Gulmarg road and stay on it for 1.2 km to reach the destination.

 Detha Mandir

-The lord Detha temple is situated in a small village about 105 Kms from Srinagar.
+The lord Detha temple is situated in a small village about 105 km from Srinagar.
 To reach this temple, one must take a long drive moving from Srinagar to Pattan and onwards to Uri.
 The century-old map is the key to understanding the wealth of Hindu heritage and culture that Kashmir was once renowned for.
 One of the most noted monuments documented by many archaeologists, historians and architects is the Datta Mandir located at Banihal near Uri.
-To reach Detha Mandir one has to head Southwest on Airport Road, make a U-turn to hit NH1and drive for 3.8 Kms followed by a slight left onto NH1.
-After a drive of 15 Kms on NH1 past M.R.
-Brand, turn left after 1.2 Kms on to NH1.
-Stay on this road for 89 Kms until you reach Datta Temple, Uri.
+To reach Detha Mandir one has to head Southwest on Airport Road, make a U-turn to hit NH1and drive for 3.8 km followed by a slight left onto NH1.
+After a drive of 15 km on NH1 past M.R.
+Brand, turn left after 1.2 km on to NH1.
+Stay on this road for 89 km until you reach Datta Temple, Uri.